 Aaron Rodgers speaks out for first time since his season-ending injury: "I shall rise yet again"

 Aaron Rodgers has spoken out publicly for the first time since his devastating, season-ending Achilles injury.
-The star quarterback was hurt less than four plays into the New York Jets' debut game against the Buffalo Bills at MetLife Stadium.
+The star quarterback was hurt four plays into his New York Jets' debut game against the Buffalo Bills at MetLife Stadium.

 Rodgers, 39, expressed gratitude toward everyone who reached out to him, and reflected as he begins his recovery process.